-One of the cornerstones of university life, student housing programs have once again been thrust into the limelight by the global pandemic.
+One of the cornerstones of university life, student housing programs have been thrust into the limelight by the global pandemic over the last few years.
 Today, colleges and universities have realized just how important and valued the on-campus residential experience is, despite the threat of COVID-19.
 Countless students across the country asked for ways to once again live on campus, and when they couldn’t, they looked for that opportunity as close to campus as they could find, sometimes in nearby, off-campus housing.

 Institutions can benefit from a group of student life experts able to identify small, medium, and large strategies to align available funding with high impact ideas, deep student engagement, and the possibility of summer construction periods.
 GMB’s experts in higher education have a strategy for creating differentiated approaches to fit any budget, timeline, and construction capability.
 And for us, every opportunity begins with these four key conversations:

 1) How do we encourage and enhance the student’s ability to gather and connect at all scales?